Elements-Agency/benjaminjyoung/content/artwork/monochromatic-maelstorm/index.md

 ---
 title: Mono-chromatic Maelstorm
 description: Monochromatic Maelstorm is an attempt to explore abstract watercolor painting.
-But the abstraction is subjectively representative to a floral reference by name, a water swirl.
+But the abstraction is subjectively representative of a water swirl.
 author: Benjamin J. Young
 date: 2024-01-17
 alt: This is an abstract watercolor painting by Ben Young featuring dynamic blue and black brushstrokes, with splatters and washes creating a sense of movement and swirl.